open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 | Marine Sergeant   |  3  |  6" |  4+ |  5+ |  3  |  1  | Officer           | 10     |
 | Marine            |  3  |  6" |  4+ |  5+ |  3  |  1  |                   | 9      |

+#### Configuration

-- **Configuration**: A UNSC Marines Unit consists of 5 Marines.
+A UNSC Marines Unit consists of 5 Marines.
 One Marine may be upgraded to a Marine Sergeant.

+#### Equipment

-- **Equipment**: A Marine is equipped with an MA5 Assault Rifle and a Marine Sergeant is equipped with an M6 Pistol.
+A Marine is equipped with an MA5 Assault Rifle and a Marine Sergeant is equipped with an M6 Pistol.
 A Marine may replace its MA5 Assault Rifle with either an M90 Shotgun or a BR55 Service Rifle.

 ### UNSC Marine Weapons Team